Skip navigation

 Gender Equity: A Framework for Australian Schools

-This report was endorsed by Ministers at the 5th MCEETYA Meeting (Brisbane, 1996).
-The Framework was prepared by a MCEETYA Taskforce responsible for providing advice to enable improved educational outcomes for girls and boys in Australian schools.
-The Framework is designed for use by schools and systems, education practitioners, parents and school communities.
-It builds on the work already undertaken through the National Policy for the Education of Girls in Australian Schools and the National Action Plan for the Education of Girls 1993-97.
+This report was endorsed by a meeting of the Ministerial Council for Education, Employment and Youth Affairs (MCEETYA) at their 5th meeting in Brisbane, 1996.
+The framework was prepared by a MCEETYA taskforce responsible for providing advice to enable improved educational outcomes for girls and boys in Australian schools.
+The framework was designed for use by schools and systems, education practitioners, parents and school communities.
+It built on the work undertaken through the National Policy for the Education of Girls in Australian Schools and the National Action Plan for the Education of Girls 1993-97.

-View link This web site contains items such as the issue of rebuilding trust, the need for literacy programs that discriminate in favour of boys, topics such as 'The Good Things Dad Did'; the 'Manhood Forum'; and links to support groups and other services for men and boys.
+Manhood online contains items such as the issue of rebuilding trust, the need for literacy programs that discriminate in favour of boys, topics such as 'The good things dad did'; the 'Manhood Forum'; and links to support groups and other services for men and boys.

 The Office for Women contributes to national policies and strategies that promote gender equality for women and enhance women's status.